-The following poem by architect, Le Corbusier, really moves and inspires me.
+As an inspiring interior designer, I walk through the pages of design magazines and books.
+The following poem by architect, Le Corbusier, really moved and inspired me.
 I came across this poem looking through the book, “ARCHITECTURE Form, Space & Order, (Francis D. K. Ching, 2015, 4th edition).
 The title of the poem: Towards a New Architecture.
+It is in this mindset I want to bring design elements together in space to inspire and move the people who inhabit them.

 “You employ stone, wood, and concrete, and with these materials you build houses and palaces.
 That is construction.
 Ingenuity is at work.